 The Indian Sankhya philosophy explains how from energy, matter manifests in stages.
 First, Air and Fire are born and begin transforming what comes in their way.
 Next comes Water, creating fluidity and movement, the carrier of the pulsations of energy as it moves through matter.
 From the settlement of this moving energy, is born Earth, the solid mass holding the movement at rest, holding life in its full potential.

-Irrespective of culture, traditional or scientific, Water has always been seen as the bearer of life on this planet.
+In all cultures, religious and scientific, Water has always been seen as the bearer of life on this planet.
 The fact that the temperature on our planet is just right for water to be present in a liquid state is probably the only reason why life (of this kind) was possible here.
 It is the blood of the Earth organism and without it, there will be no movement, as there will be no life.
 Water, Movement and Life are thus deeply connected and somehow responsible for each other.

 Movement owes its existence to polarities.
 All movements exist between the extremes of this and that.